-Youturn Youth Support is very excited to announce that a significant donation of $50,000 made this week by local charity, Waves of Kindness, was pledged towards our Big Hearts for Tiny Homes campaign.
+Youturn Youth Support is very excited to announce that following a generous donation made by the Buderim Foundation / Thompsons Fund to support our Big Hearts for Tiny Homes campaign, Waves of Kindness have followed this with another significant donation of $50,000!

 “Waves of Kindness are really proud to be partnering with Youturn to facilitate this Big Hearts for Tiny Homes project.
 By collaborating with local councils and a myriad of local agencies, Waves of Kindness is able to assist the local community through the proceeds from our Noosaville Opp Shop,” commented Dan Riga, CEO, Waves of Kindness.